IAmNotMahd/LaneDetector/README.md

 1. If you are running a version of OpenCV earlier than 3, you need to remove `opencv_imgcodecs` from line 18 in lane_detector/Makefile.
 Then run install.sh again

-2. Sometimes, depending on your version of CUDA, torch installation will fail with a possible "operator matches operand operator" error.
+2. Sometimes, depending on your version of CUDA, torch installation will fail with a possible "operator matches operand" error.
 The fix is to run the following:
 ```shell
 cd ~/torch
 ./clean.sh